-As of December 31, 2021 and 2020, the Company and its subsidiaries had overdraft and short-term loans from financial institutions to be used as working capital and pay back within some point of time.
-Therefore, there is no outstanding balance as of finance years, with the Company and its subsidiaries receiving credit limit as follows;
+As of December 31, 2022 and 2021, the Company and its subsidiaries had no outstanding balance in overdraft and short-term loans from financial institutions.
+But the credit lines were used and pay back within some point of time.
+The Company and its subsidiaries receiving credit limit as follows;